The Skinner Boys: Guardians of the Lost Secrets

 The Skinner Boys: Guardians of the Lost Secrets is a children's animated television series.
-Its first season of 26 episodes screened on 9Go! on 6 July 2014 as part of Kids' WB.
-The second season screened in 2017.
+Its first season of 26 episodes was shown on 9Go! on 6 July 2014 as part of Kids' WB.
+The second season premiered in 2017.

 Plot

 The Skinner brothers Charles, Henry and Edward, inherit the Skinner Mansion from their explorer grandfather Augustus Skinner.
-Along with their teenage cousin Tara, they become the guardians of a collection of unique artifacts he has collected from across the world which possess incredible powers.
+Along with their teenage cousin Tara, they become the guardians of a collection of unique artifacts he has collected from across the world which possess powers.